Learn How To Stop Being Mean Unintentionally

 This may be a problem with all age groups.
 Thirty percent of children admit to being a bully at one point or another, and thirty percent say they've been bullied.
 No matter how old you are, your words make a difference, and if you pay close attention to the reaction of the people you are talking to, you can use the power of your words for good.
 Try your best to express your feelings and intentions without hurting others.

 Childhood bullying can cause lifelong psychological damage, and using unkind words in adulthood has similar effects.
 Accidentally being mean can lead to people you love experiencing depression, social anxiety, or an anxiety disorder.
-They can also lead to sad feelings or even relationships coming to an end if the unkind words are used often enough.
+They can also lead to sad feelings or even relationships coming to an end if unkind words are used often enough.
 If you are only using mean or hateful words towards someone, this could indicate that this relationship is not healthy.

 Addressing Underlying Issues

-In order to improve your relationships with friends and family, as well as have more enjoyable encounters with new people, you more than likely want to fix these challenges once you find them.
+To improve your relationships with friends and family, as well as have more enjoyable encounters with new people, you more than likely want to fix these challenges once you find them.
 Below, we will look into how to solve the struggles you may face in each of these areas of communication and could also prevent anger from occurring.

 Addressing Difficult Emotions

 If you have experienced a recent disappointing or frustrating event, you may need to take some time to yourself before you try talking to others.
 Negative emotions can make you more likely to be unkind to people unintentionally and cause you to feel angry.
 Do things that help boost your mood.
-When you're feeling calm, try confiding in a close friend to help you deal with the challenge you are experiencing or to lessen anger.
+When you're feeling calm, try confiding in a close friend to help you deal with the challenge you are experiencing or to lessen your anger.

 Addressing Poor Communication Skills